selimslab/selimslab.github.io/_posts/books/psy/2019-8-19-to-live-by.md

 if you had infinite time?

-if you weren't afrtaid?
+if you weren't afraid?

 if all jobs paid the same?

 you don't have to do anything, if you face the consequences

-lagrangian relaxation -> an optimization problem has two parts, rules and scorekeeping -> bake some rules into scorekeeping -> take the impossible and make it costly

 hard problems demand imagining easier versions, not spinning wheels

+take the impossible and make it costly

 randomness as the heart of creativity